These are the guidelines that we use for our websites:

 3. Lawfulness of processing personal data

 We will only process your personal data, such as your first name and surname, your e-mail address, your IP address etc., if there is a corresponding legal basis for it.
-This includes without limitation the following three provisions of the General Data Protection Regulation:
+This includes especially the following provisions of the General Data Protection Regulation:

-- Processing your personal data is necessary for the performance of a contract or in order to take steps with you prior to entering into a contract, article 6 paragraph 1 sentence 1 b of the GDPR.
+- Article 6 paragraph 1 sentence 1 b of the GDPR: Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract

 4. Disclosure of personal data